-- 2.2.2.1. the characteristics of positive and healthy friendships (in all contexts, including online) including: trust, respect, honesty, kindness, generosity, boundaries, privacy, consent and the management of conflict, reconciliation and ending relationships.
-This includes different (non-sexual) types of relationship. - 2.2.2.2. practical steps they can take in a range of different contexts to improve or support respectful relationships. - 2.2.2.3. how stereotypes, in particular stereotypes based on sex, gender, race, religion, sexual orientation or disability, can cause damage (e.g. how they might pressurise non-consensual behaviour or encourage prejudice). - 2.2.2.4. that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including people in positions of authority and due tolerance of other people's beliefs. - 2.2.2.5. about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying and how and where to get help. - 2.2.2.6. that some types of behaviour within relationships are criminal, including violent behaviour and coercive control. - 2.2.2.7. what constitutes sexual harassment and sexual violence and why these are always unacceptable. - 2.2.2.8. the legal rights and responsibilities regarding equality (particularly with reference to the protected characteristics as defined in the Equality Act 2010) and that everyone is unique and equal.
+- 2.6.1.the characteristics of positive and healthy friendships (in all contexts, including online) including: trust, respect, honesty, kindness, generosity, boundaries, privacy, consent and the management of conflict, reconciliation and ending relationships.
+This includes different (non-sexual) types of relationship. - 2.6.2.practical steps they can take in a range of different contexts to improve or support respectful relationships. - 2.6.3.how stereotypes, in particular stereotypes based on sex, gender, race, religion, sexual orientation or disability, can cause damage (e.g. how they might pressurise non-consensual behaviour or encourage prejudice). - 2.6.4.that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including people in positions of authority and due tolerance of other people's beliefs. - 2.6.5.about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying and how and where to get help. - 2.6.6.that some types of behaviour within relationships are criminal, including violent behaviour and coercive control. - 2.6.7.what constitutes sexual harassment and sexual violence and why these are always unacceptable. - 2.6.8.the legal rights and responsibilities regarding equality (particularly with reference to the protected characteristics as defined in the Equality Act 2010) and that everyone is unique and equal.

-2.2.3.
 Online and media

-- 2.2.3.1. their rights, responsibilities and opportunities online, including that the same expectations of behaviour apply in all contexts, including online. - 2.2.3.2. about online risks, including that any material someone provides to another has the potential to be shared online and the difficulty of removing potentially compromising material placed online. - 2.2.3.3. not to provide material to others that they would not want shared further and not to share personal material which is sent to them. - 2.2.3.4. what to do and where to get support to report material or manage issues online. - 2.2.3.5. the impact of viewing harmful content. - 2.2.3.6. that specifically sexually explicit material e.g. pornography presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners. - 2.2.3.7. that sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including jail. - 2.2.3.8. how information and data is generated, collected, shared and used online.
+- 2.7.
+Pupils should know: - 2.7.1.their rights, responsibilities and opportunities online, including that the same expectations of behaviour apply in all contexts, including online. - 2.7.2.about online risks, including that any material someone provides to another has the potential to be shared online and the difficulty of removing potentially compromising material placed online. - 2.7.3.not to provide material to others that they would not want shared further and not to share personal material which is sent to them. - 2.7.4. what to do and where to get support to report material or manage issues online. - 2.7.5.the impact of viewing harmful content.

+- 2.7.6.that specifically sexually explicit material e.g. pornography presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners. - 2.7.7.that sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including jail. - 2.7.8.how information and data is generated, collected, shared and used online.